-As an alternative to newbuild ammonia engines, manufacturers are also developing retrofit kits, such as Wartsila's future fuels conversion platform, which optimizes fuel injection and combustion in two-stroke engines, specifically electronically-controlled Wartsila engines [B68].
+As an alternative to newbuild ammonia engines, manufacturers are also developing retrofit kits, such as Wartsila's future fuels conversion platform, which optimizes fuel injection and combustion in two-stroke engines, specifically electronicallycontrolled Wartsila engines [B68].
 Ammonia-ready dual fuel engines are also being developed, such as WinGD's X-DF2.0 engine line that is promoted as being ammonia-ready with minor modifications.
-Four containerships ordered for Pacific International Lines will be delivered with ammonia-ready engines in 2024 [B74][C47].
+Four containerships ordered for Pacific International Lines will be progressively delivered with ammonia-ready engines in 2024 through to 2025 [C47].
+WinGD has also released a dedicated dual-fuel ammonia engine line named X-DF-A [B74]

 MAN-ES has partnered with DNV, Electronic FuelTech, and Technical University of Denmark to develop a commercial ammonia engine, based on MAN's liquid gas-injection (ME-LGI) engine line, ready for delivery in 2024 [B75].
+MAN is simultaneously developing a second ammonia duel fuel engine referred to as the MAN B&W two-stroke 4T50ME-X type engine [B116].
 Shipping line MOL may be the first customer to install MAN's ammonia engines.

-A summary of ammonia engine developments and their estimated availability is provided in Table 36.
+A summary of ammonia engine developments and their estimated availability is provided in Table 39.